surfers-spot/surfers-spot.github.io/index.md

 ### Leave a Review

 ### Lessons Page
 Not all of our users may be experienced surfers.
-Here beginner surfers and even those looking to improve their current skills can look for our top picks in Surf Schools.
-All of these schools are based out of Honolulu and have greate recommendations.
+Here, beginner surfers and even those looking to improve their current skills can look for our top picks in Surf Schools.
+All of these schools are based out of Honolulu and have great recommendations.
 Users can get the name, phone number, location, and short testimonial from the school.
 <p align="center">
   <img src="images/Lessons-Page.png">
 </p>